AlexMetsai/BeatCobra/README.md

-Experimental drum machine and sample generator
+# BeatCobra - Experimental drum machine and sample generator

-Under development
+So far BeatCobra can generate synthesizer and simple percussion sounds.
+Future milestones are the expantion of percussion types, the implementation of audio effects, such as reverberation, and the creation of looping functionality.